alejandrocarrasco/angular-failed-requests/README.md

 Upcomming Features
 ------------------
 As this repository is focused to help manage failed requets these features are planned to be added soon:

 1. Management of resolving failed requests
-  * Resolving time (currently failed requests are retried when the app reloads)
+  * Resolving time (currently failed requests are retried when the app reloads).
 2. Filters to catch desired requests by path.
 3. Some other ideas that come as this project goes on...